singingwolfboy/jira-migrate/README.md

 Note that due to a limitation of the JIRA REST API, you *must* specify the ID of the security level that you wish private issues to be created with -- this security level ID cannot be autodetected.

+## Security Level

+If you want your issues to be put into a security level on the migrated instance, you should add a `security-level` to the `[destination]` category.
+For example:

+    [destination]
+    security-level=Confidential